 We are currently seeking volunteers and offering internship opportunities in the following areas:

-GIS & Reporting.
+GIS & Data Reporting.
 Our GIS and Reporting team analyzes data, writes reports, and distributes information related to parks and recreation in Philadelphia.
 We provide maps and statistics to City Council members, Recreation Center Advisory Councils, park advocacy groups, and other local organizations, and are working to publish them online for public use.
-In 2017, we are looking for volunteers that are both proficient in GIS and have strong writing skills.
+In 2018, we are looking for volunteers that are both proficient in GIS and have strong writing skills.

 Design.
 Decent infrastructure is essential for a sustainable city.
 We have a need for design students to analyze our public space infrastructure and produce alternate designs for buildings and parks based on the needs of the surrounding community.
 Experience required.